justinethier/husk-scheme/README.markdown

 husk supports all recent versions of GHC, including 6.10, 7.0, 7.2, and 7.4.
 It has been tested on Windows and Linux.

+Haskell is required to build, install, and run husk.
+The easiest way to get Haskell is via the [Haskell Platform](http://hackage.haskell.org/platform/).

 License
 -------